Shannon Scott: Juventus Utena (2019–2020)

 On August 8, 2019, Scott signed with Juventus Utena of the Lithuanian Basketball League.

 Third season with Long Island (2021)

 Scott again played for the Long Island Nets in the G League hub season between February and March 2021.

 Brose Bamberg (2021–2022)

 On October 24, 2021, Scott signed with Brose Bamberg of the Basketball Bundesliga (BBL).

-Cairns Taipans (2022–present)
+Cairns Taipans (2022–2023)

 On August 12, 2022, Scott signed with the Cairns Taipans in Australia for the 2022–23 NBL season.

+Brisbane Bullets (2023–2024)

+On April 28, 2023, Scott signed a two-year deal with the Brisbane Bullets.
+He was released from the second year of his contract on July 17, 2024.

+Kaohsiung Aquas (2024)

+On March 5, 2024, Scott signed with the Kaohsiung Aquas of the T1 League.
+On July 19, 2024, Kaohsiung Aquas announced that Scott left the team.

+On August 27, 2025, Scott announced his retirement from professional basketball.

 Personal life

 He is the son of Charlie and Trudy Scott and has two siblings, Simone and Shaun.
 His father played professional basketball in the ABA and NBA after a collegiate career at North Carolina.